 Adding reminders of the things you enjoy, the people you love, and places you love to be is always a good idea.
 Having your office within your house doesn’t mean you need to deny yourself a desktop picture of the family outside the door.

 Some more subtle things to adjust include room temperature, color scheme, lighting strength and color, aroma, and background music.
-As with the office equipment, don’t fall prey to things you like that don’t enhance your work ethic.
-You may be a metalhead at heart, but chances are pretty slim that Mötley Crüe is what you need to get work done if you’re always listening to music that gets you thinking about your hobbies instead of the task at hand.
+As with office equipment, don’t fall prey to things you like that don’t enhance your work ethic.
+You may love playing away on your digital keyboard after hours, but chances are pretty slim that you’re going to get work done if you’re always listening to music that gets you thinking about your hobbies instead of the task at hand.

 On the other hand, don’t do anything that makes you uncomfortable because you’ve heard it makes you more productive.